University of Auckland Doctoral Scholarships

 Every effort has been made to ensure the information we have supplied is correct and up to date.
 However, the University of Auckland Doctoral Scholarship regulations take precedence over all other material.

 You are strongly advised to read the scholarship regulations for complete information, to ensure you meet the eligibility criteria for scholarship consideration, and that you understand the implications of any regulations, awarding value and selection criteria.

 University of Auckland Doctoral Scholarship Extensions

 If you hold a University of Auckland Doctoral Scholarship or you have been receiving external funding, you may be eligible to apply for a University of Auckland Doctoral Scholarship Extension.
-This Extension is for up to 6 months and is paid at the same rate as a UoA Doctoral Scholarship i.e. $27,000 pa stipend plus full fees and international health insurance, if applicable.
+This Extension is for up to 6 months and is paid at the same rate as a University of Auckland Doctoral Scholarship i.e. $33,000 pa stipend in 2023 plus full fees and international health insurance, if applicable.
 Please read the University of Auckland Doctoral Extension Guidelines thoroughly before beginning an application.